A compact model of Escherichia coli core and biosynthetic metabolism: Supplementary Information

 \subsection{Computation of an equivalent biomass reaction}

 In constraint-based models of metabolism, the biomass reaction summarises the production of all molecules that are not explicitly described by the model.
 These are typically macromolecules such as proteins or polynucleotides.
 Which metabolites are drained from the model network towards these other parts of metabolism, and in what proportions, depends on what compounds are described by the model.
-Hence, starting from an existing model, taking only a subset of the reactions, but leaving the biomass reaction unchanged would lead to inconsistencies.
+Hence, starting from an existing model, taking only a subset of the reactions but leaving the biomass reaction unchanged would lead to inconsistencies.

 To construct a biomass reaction for \textit{i}CH360 that corresponds equivalently to the biomass reaction in \textit{i}ML1515, the following method was used.
-First, we collected all the pathways required for the production of any component present in the \textit{i}ML1515 biomass reaction, but not in our model.
+First, we collected all the pathways required for the production of the components present in the \textit{i}ML1515 biomass reaction (with the exception of a small number of compounds present with very small stoichiometry, which were excluded from this analysis for simplicity), but not in our model.
 These additional pathways (available in the repository supporting this manuscript) were manually curated based on available literature and database annotation to ensure they represent the most biologically-relevant bioproduction route for each biomass component.
-By adding these pathways to \textit{i}CH360, we obtained an extended model (\textit{i}CH360\textsubscript{ext}), which was able to grow directly through the original \textit{i}ML1515 biomass reaction.
-Let \(N\) and \(M\) denote the number of reactions in \textit{i}CH360 and \textit{i}CH360\textsubscript{ext}, respectively.
-Next, a reference flux distribution \(\v{v}^*_{ref} \in \Realn{M}\) is computed on the extended model through FBA.
+By adding these pathways to \textit{i}CH360, we obtained an extended model (\textit{i}CH360\textsubscript{ext}), which was able to predict growth directly through the original biomass reaction.

+With this extended model at hand, we can continue as follows.
+Let \(N\) and \(M\) denote the number of reactions and metabolites, respectively, in \textit{i}CH360.
+Further, let \(N_{\rm ext} > N\) denote the number of reactions in the extended model \textit{i}CH360\textsubscript{ext}.
+A reference flux distribution \(\v{v}^*_{\rm ref} \in \Realn{N_{\rm ext}}\) is computed on the extended model through FBA.
 We can express this flux vector as:

-where \(\v{v}^*\) is the subset of its fluxes corresponding to reactions present in \textit{i}CH360, \(\v{v}^*_+\) is the subset of fluxes corresponding to the reactions added to create the extended model \textit{i}CH360\textsubscript{ext}, and \(v_{\rm BM}^*\) is the flux through the biomass reaction.
-If the fluxes \(\v{v}^*\) were to be imposed on \textit{i}CH360, a number of metabolites would necessarily remain unbalanced, that is:
+where \(\v{v}^*\) is the subset of its fluxes corresponding to reactions present in \textit{i}CH360, \(\v{v}^*_+\) is the subset of fluxes corresponding to the reactions added to create the extended model \textit{i}CH360\textsubscript{ext}, and \(v_{\rm BM}^*\) is the flux through the \textit{i}ML1515 biomass reaction.
+If the fluxes \(\v{v}^*\) were to be imposed on \textit{i}CH360 (which, at this stage, does not yet contain a biomass reaction), a number of metabolites would necessarily remain unbalanced, that is: